IN THE SUN

 NATURAL LOTS:

 In The Sun always features naturally processed coffees.
-These are lots in which fresh cherries are harvested from the tree and then set out to dry in the sun.
-By leaving on those outer fruit and mucilage layers, the seed take on those complex sugars from the pulp.
+These are lots in which fresh cherries are harvested and set out to dry in the sun.
+By leaving those outer fruit and mucilage layers intact during drying, the seed takes on complex pulpy sugars.
 This drying typically takes around two weeks with the next stage being ‘hulling’ in which the outer layers are removed before a final wash.

 Natural coffees are ‘the perfect starting point’ for people interested in specialty coffee.
 The processing lends itself to deep fruit-forward flavours, which are easy to pick up and makes ‘taste notes’ far less ambiguous.
 The cup will have much bigger body than washed processes, and natural lots can even lend themselves to more earthy and robust sensory profiles.